warrensbox/terraform-switcher/www/docs/usage/commandline.md

 mirror if needed.

-To fetch list of available versions, `tfswitch` first attempts to decode JSON from default endpoint, and then, if fails, falls back to the directory and archive tree structure used by `<https://releases.hashicorp.com/terraform>`.
+To fetch list of available versions, `tfswitch` first attempts to decode JSON from the configured endpoint, and then, if fails, falls back to the directory and archive tree structure used by `<https://releases.hashicorp.com/terraform>`.

 Custom JSON endpoint must return a JSON object that matches the object